 This policy describes the continuous assessment of our children, through both formative and summative processes.
-This includes the National tests at the end of Key Stage One for seven year olds (Year Two pupils), although these cease to become statutory in 2023, and at the end of Key Stage Two (Year Six pupils).
+This includes the National tests at the end of Key Stage at the end of Key Stage Two (Year Six pupils).
 Use is also made of the termly assessment materials from Year One to Year Six, which support the online assessment process carried out.